avantrec/soco-cli/README.md

 exit_code, output, error = api.run_command("Kitchen", "volume")
 exit_code, output, error = api.run_command("Study", "mute", "on")
 exit_code, output, error = api.run_command("Study", "group", "Kitchen")
+exit_code, output, error = api.run_command("Front Reception", "play_favourite", "Radio 6")
 ```

 ### Convenience Functions

-If required, there is a couple of simple convenience functions, to set up logging, and to set up a SIGINT handler to deal with CTRL-C interrupts more gracefully.
+There are some simple additional convenience functions provided by SoCo-CLI.
 The use of these functions is optional.

 - **`api.set_log_level(log_level)`**: This function sets up Python logging for the whole program. `log_level` is a string which can take one of the following values: `None, Critical, Error, Warn, Info, Debug`.
 The default value is `None`.
-- **`api.handle_sigint()`**: This function sets up a signal handler for SIGINT, providing a tidier exit than a stack trace on a CTRL-C.
+- **`api.handle_sigint()`**: This function sets up a signal handler for SIGINT, providing a tidier exit than a stack trace in the event of a CTRL-C interrupt.
+- **`api.get_soco_object(speaker_name, use_local_speaker_list=False)`***: Returns a SoCo object for a given speaker name, using the complete set of SoCo-CLI strategies for speaker discovery.
+Returns `None` if no speaker is found.

 ## Known Issues